 More anomalous transport behaviors have been observed with the rapid progress in nanofabrication technology and characterization tools.
 The ions/molecules inside nanochannels can act dramatically different from the bulk systems and exhibit novel mechanisms.
 Here, we have reported the fabrication of a nanodevice, covalent organic frameworks covered theta pipette (CTP), that combine the advantages of theta pipette (TP), nanochannels framework, and field-effect transistors (FET) for controlling and modulating the anomalous transport.
 Our results show that ammonia, a weak base, causes a continuous supply of ions inside COF nanochannels, leading to an abnormally high current depending on the ionic/molecular size and the pore size of the nanochannel.
-Furthermore, CTP can distinguish different concentrations of a nano-sensor.
+Furthermore, CTP can distinguish different concentrations of ammonia and have all the qualities of a nano-sensor.